 Friend, we don’t owe God anything because Jesus paid everything off for us.
 If He didn’t, then what was the Cross for?
 Was it not good enough?
 Does the Messiah need your help?
 No, He doesn’t.
 The answer is no. He did what He did as a free gift.
 When someone gives you a gift, you don’t help them give it to you.
 Instead, you open up your hands and say, “Thank you.”

 God doesn’t have you on a scale, waiting for you to make your good side rise higher than the bad side–YOU DON’T HAVE A BAD SIDE!
-You’ve got flesh and some old stinking thinking, but as you walk by your perfect spirit, those things will be a non-factor (Galatians 5:16, Philippians 4:8).
+You’ve got some old stinking thinking and immature coping mechanisms, but as you walk by your perfect spirit, those things will be a non-factor (Galatians 5:16, Philippians 4:8).
 And when they are temporarily a factor, God’s grace is a much larger factor (see Romans 5:20).

 This is the only thing we are qualified to preach…the ministry of reconciliation with God.
 We aren’t supposed to be yelling at people to start living right, we are supposed to let people know that they are right with God.
 As a matter of fact, this is the only ministry we are qualified to preach, and that is, “Christian, you are okay with God.
 You’re okay.”
 Just look at what Paul told the Corinthians:

 “Now all these things are from God, who has reconciled us to himself through Christ and gave us the ministry of reconciliation” (2 Corinthians 5:18)

 “Gave us the ministry of reconciliation.”
 This is the purest form of ministry we can have!
 Which is letting people know they don’t owe God!
 Once a person knows and believes this fact, they will begin to enjoy a loving relationship with their Creator.
 You can’t savor an intimate union with someone while knowing you owe them–the debt has to be released.
 Jesus did that for us, with God, at the Cross.